Skip to content

 Software

 The DVL-A50 requires an extension in BlueOS to be able to communicate with the autopilot (Pixhawk or Navigator flight controller).
-BlueOS has to be updated to BlueOS 1.1.0-beta.18 or newer to assure that extensions are supported sufficiently.
-After the update install the BlueOS-Water-Linked-DVL extension from the BlueOS extension manager.
-A new menu item for the DVL will appear in the Web GUI with several configuration options.
+BlueOS has to be updated to BlueOS 1.1.0 or newer to assure that extensions are supported sufficiently.

 Note